-- Grated or chop radish.
+- Grate or chop radish finely.
 Set aside the chopped leaves.

-- Add curry leaves and ginger fry till you get a nice aroma.
+- Add curry leaves, green chilli, garlic and ginger fry till you get a nice aroma.

-- Add hing, tomatoes, salt and turmeric, fry till the tomatoes turn pulpy and dry.
+- Next add hing, tomatoes (optional), salt and turmeric.
+Fry till the tomatoes turn pulpy and dry.

-- Add red chili powder and fry for a minute.
+- Add red chili powder (optional) and fry for a minute.

-- Add the grated radish and fry on a high flame till it is cooked, half cooked or full cooked to suit your choice.
+- Next add the grated radish and fry on a high flame till it is cooked, half cooked or full cooked to suit your choice.